JoshuaDull/Text-Recognition-Introduction/_episodes/03-OCR-with-ABBYY.md

 * ABBYY Finereader for quick conversion of PDFs, including basic OCR
 * ABBYY OCR Editor for more OCR options, custom pattern recognition, language selection, and more.

+>## Getting Started with ABBYY
+>
-1. Right-click on PDF, select Open with ABBYY OCR Editor 14
+>1.
+Right-click on PDF, select Open with ABBYY FineReader 14.
-2. Click 'Recognize Text' to run OCR on the PDF using the default ABBYY options.
+>2.
+Click the 'Recognize Text' drop-down and select 'Open in OCR Editor'.
+>
+{: .checklist}

 ### Viewing OCR output